The best dog food for your German Shepherd, or any breed, is an important question and topic for dog owners.

 How Much Food Should a German Shepherd Eat?

-Just like any active creature, German Shepherds need a good diet to supplement their activity levels.
+German Shepherds also need a balanced diet to supplement their activity levels.

-It’s recommended to feed your German Shepherd twice per day, as you should any dog, separating their daily food intake in half and feeding equal amounts morning and evening.
+It’s recommended to feed your German Shepherd twice per day, separating their daily food intake in half and feeding equal amounts in the morning and evening to help prevent bloat.

 What is the Best Dog Food for German Shepherds?

-The bottom line is, though, that German Shepherds need a specific balance of nutrients and ingredients.
-Let’s take a look at the key things a german shepherd needs.
+The bottom line is, though, German Shepherds need a specific balance of nutrients and ingredients.

-Protein is, of course, a crucial element of any dog’s diet.
+Protein is a crucial element of any dog’s diet.

-Larger breeds like the German Shepherd require lots of protein to keep their bones and muscles healthy and working properly.
+Larger breeds like the German Shepherd require lots of protein to keep their bones and muscles healthy and strong.

 What Types of Protein Should I Feed my German Shepherd?

 Protein sources that recommended for German Shepherds include: